-- It may be found right next to the main character.
+- It may be found right next to you.
 Not too shabby.

-- The Quest Giver already has it, and gives it to the hero.
+- The Quest Giver already has it and gives it to you.

 - If it's an object, whoever holds it will appear instantly.
 If it's a character, he or she may appear instantly.

 - It may turn out that you already had one of the tokens...
 Or you are one yourself!

 open/close all folders

 - Earlier arcs of Dragon Ball, for the most part, revolve around looking for the Dragon Balls.
 But at the start of the first arc, Son Goku already has one and Bulma meets him having two, making the quest much easier already.
 After Shenron is summoned and the corresponding wish is granted, the Dragon Balls scatter across the world after granting a wish, making finding them again harder.